 Biplanes were still in service.
 Horse cavalry still existed and not just

-in Poland where lances were used to attack tanks, but the last US cavalry charge
+in Poland where Lancers were attacked by tanks, but the last US cavalry charge

 took place against Japanese troops invading the Philippines.